curationexperts/zizia/docs/index.md

-# Importing to Hyrax with Darlingtonia
+# Importing to Hyrax with Zizia

 ## Getting Started
 The simplest use case is importing content that matches [Hyrax's core and basic metadata fields](http://samvera.github.io/metadata_application_profile.html), plus a few extra fields that let Hyrax know how to display the content properly.
 At a very high level we're going to: